crispcat/swmon/README.md

 ROOT STP OID IS: .1.3.6.1.4.1.171.12.15
 Press ENTER to list module values...
 ```
-Now, you can use module OID to search for the MIB module.
+Now, you can use OID to search for the MIB module.
 I use [oidref](https://oidref.com/).

 ![img.png](img.png)

-Download the needed MIB, place it in `/usr/local/etc/swmon/mibs` directory, and name
-it as the module name in device oid.
+Download the MIB, place it in `/usr/local/etc/swmon/mibs` directory, and name as the module name in the device `sysORtable`.
 ```
 sudo mv ~/Downloads/dlkMSTP.mib /usr/local/etc/swmon/mibs/swMSTPMIB.mib
 stp_mib_scanner -c somecomstr -h 192.14.1.18 -w